vadimzharov/k8s-cilium-cluster-mesh/README.md

 No resources found in shared-service namespace.
 ```

-But the same command is still working from the FIRST K8S cluster, even no pods are running (and deployment can be completely deleted) on the FIRST K8S cluster, and traffic goes from the first K8S cluster to the second K8S cluster without any user invervention using shared Kubernetes service:
+But the same command is still working from the FIRST Kubernetes cluster, even no pods are running (and deployment can be completely deleted) on the FIRST Kubernetes cluster, and traffic goes from the first Kubernetes cluster to the second Kubernetes cluster without any user invervention using shared Kubernetes service:
 ```
 [vadim@fedora k8s-kvm-lab]$ KUBECONFIG=kubeconfig-k8s01 kubectl -n cluster-mesh-test exec static-web -- curl -s -I http://shared-service.shared-service.svc.cluster.local
 HTTP/1.1 200 OK